Jutho/TensorKit.jl/docs/src/man/spaces.md

 [Composite spaces](@ref ss_compositespaces), together with possible extensions for the future.

+Throughout TensorKit.jl, the function `spacetype` returns the type of `ElementarySpace` associated with e.g. a composite space or a tensor.
+It works both on instances and in the type domain.
+Its use will be illustrated below.

 ## [Fields](@id ss_fields)

 Vector spaces are defined over a field of scalars.
 We define a type hierarchy to specify the